Feeling like enjoying light meals or sharing appetizers with friends? Not sure what to cook for your guests? I have the solution!

 Shrimp, avocado and lime

-Keep refrigerated, covered with cling film.
-At aperitif time, you'll have colorful skewers combining the creaminess of avocado and the delicate taste of shrimp, perfect for summer.
+Keep refrigerated, covered with cling film, and at aperitif time, you'll have colorful skewers combining the creaminess of avocado and the delicate taste of shrimp, perfect for summer.

 Assembled the day before and kept chilled, these Italian skewers will retain all their freshness (add the pesto at the last moment for an intact appearance).